Identification, Images, & Information

 Food

-In southern part of range, caterpillars feed almost exclusively on galls on the upper surface of leaves of Black Cherry (Prunus serotina).
-Other food is utilized in northern part of range including: Viburnum, Diervilla, Aralia, Ceanothus, Cornus.
+In southern part of range, caterpillars feed almost exclusively on galls on the upper surface of leaves of Black Cherry (Prunus serotina); other food in northern part of range includes Viburnum, Diervilla, Aralia, Ceanothus, Cornus.

 Life Cycle